UD Internal Funding Opportunities

 POST AWARD ADMINISTRATION

 Awarded proposals will be assigned an award number and purpose code for expenditures.
 Only successful awards should be entered into PeopleSoft by the PI’s department administrator for tracking and reporting purposes.
-Correspondence and post-award reporting should include award number and purpose code.
-All proposals funded at a level different than proposed, must provide a revised budget before the purpose code is established.
+Correspondence and post-award reporting should include the award number and purpose code.
+All proposals funded at a level different than what was proposed must provide a revised budget before the purpose code is established.

-The UD Internal Seed Grant Request form should be used for re-budgeting, requesting no-cost extensions, and submitting the required final report.
+The UD Internal Seed Grant Request form must be used for re-budgeting and requesting no-cost extensions.
+The UD Seed Grant Final Report form must be used for submitting the required final report.

 Final Reports: A final report for the award must be submitted to the Research Office no later than ninety (90) days after the end date of the grant.